Mobile Seed Processing Trailer

 Education/outreach description:

-Many of us had never been exposed to a mechanical way of seed threshing or cleaning.
-We all learned that it is not only easy to use the equipment we selected but that it saves an enormous amount of time, cleaning out not only the chaff but also the smaller seeds.
+Many of us had never been exposed to mechanized seed threshing or cleaning prior to this grant.
+We all learned that it is not only easy to use the equipment we selected but that it saves an enormous amount of time, cleaning out not only the chaff but also the smaller, less viable seeds.

-We were disappointed and at times pleasantly surprised with the quality of the thresher.
-It works very well on large seeds.
+We were both disappointed and at times pleasantly surprised with the quality of the thresher.
+It works very well on large seeds and on seeds that are embedded in a seed head.
 While we were hoping it would be able to thresh onion seed, it was not able to separate the seed from the umbel.
 In order to prevent other small seeds from flying out the back we made an improvised screen that catches everything the blower expels.
 So far it has worked well on a variety of small seeds including Rudbeckia and lettuce.
-This winter we will mount a different motor that can be attached to a speed control, therefore being able to control not only the RPM's of the thresher but also the speed of the blower.

 Demonstrating the Winnow Wizard and the Sasagawa thresher to the seed producers was successful and many were amazed with the amount of time they were able to save.